-- 2. Social Security Number Requirement: All exhibitors and contestants must have a personal Social Security Number to be eligible to participate in the San Antonio Stock Show & Rodeo.
-Social Security Numbers must be recorded during the entry process.
-Intermediate and Junior contestants registering on-site for Judging Contests will not be required to have a SSN.
-Any contestant, regardless of age, participating in a Senior Division of a contest will be required to have their Social Security Number at registration.
-Exhibitors/Contestants offered a scholarship must provide their Social Security Number to show management upon request in order to fully qualify for funding. - 3.
-Foreign Exchange Students: Foreign Exchange students are ineligible to compete in the Junior Livestock Show.
-Such individuals are eligible to participate in the Open Livestock Show. - 4.
-Non-United States Citizens: Non-United States Citizens are ineligible to compete in the Junior Livestock Show.
-Such individuals are eligible to participate in the Open Livestock Show. - 5.
+2. Social Security Number (SSN) Requirement: All exhibitors must have a personal SSN to be eligible to participate in and receive premiums from the San Antonio Stock Show & Rodeo.
+SSNs must be recorded during the entry process.
+Any exhibitor who does not have a personal SSN, must contact the Competitive Events Office prior to entry of any Junior Breeding Show.
+See Junior Livestock Show Rules #3 and #4 for more details related to exhibitor eligibility.
+Exhibitors offered a scholarship must provide their Social Security Number to show management upon request in order to fully qualify for funding.

+3. Foreign Exchange Students: Foreign Exchange students are eligible to compete in the Junior Livestock Show, but ONLY in the Junior Breeding Show Divisions.
+Such individuals are also eligible to participate in the Open Livestock Show.

+- 4. Non-United States Citizens: Non-United States Citizens are eligible to compete in the Junior Livestock Show, but ONLY in the Junior Breeding Show Divisions.
+Such individuals are also eligible to participate in the Open Livestock Show. - 5.
 Entry: The San Antonio Stock Show & Rodeo makes available to ASTs and CEAs in charge of 4-H Clubs or FFA programs the opportunity to enter members of their programs in the Junior Livestock Show, subject to these Junior Rules.
 These rules are only minimum requirements for participation in the Show and are not intended to limit the right of any AST or CEA, or the Texas A&M AgriLife Extension or the Texas Education Agency, to impose additional requirements as they deem necessary.
 The opportunity to enter 4-H Club and FFA members' projects in the Junior Livestock Show is made available to Parents, Exhibitors and ASTs/CEAs supervising these Junior Show projects.
 The opportunity to enter 4-H Club or FFA Chapter Program members or their non-animal projects in the Junior Contests is made available to Parents, Exhibitors and ASTs/CEAs supervising these Junior Show projects.
 In no event are these rules to be construed as making any offer or opportunity available to any 4-H Club or FFA member.
 In no event shall any AST or CEA be considered to be an agent of the San Antonio Stock Show & Rodeo for any purpose.